shybovycha/shybovycha.github.io/_posts/2017-02-21-speeding-up-algorithms-with-sse.md

 **Finding maximum**

-So, let’s get back to finding maximum in an array.
+So, let’s get back to finding the maximum in an array.
 For this task we will search maximums on each 4 elements of our array, storing them in the `XMMi` register:

 {% highlight cpp %}
 float max_sse(float *a, int n) {